John Dobson (architect)

-Early history
+Early life

-Dobson was born on 9 December 1787 in High Chirton, North Shields, in The Pineapple Inn (an earlier building on the same site).
+Dobson was born on 9 December 1787 in High Chirton, North Shields, in what is now the Pineapple Inn.
 He was the son of an affluent market gardener, John Dobson, and his wife Margaret.

-Educated in Newcastle, he had an exceptional gift for drawing as a young child, executing designs for a local damask weaver when he was 11.
+Educated in Newcastle, he had an exceptional gift for drawing as a young child.
+Aged 11, he took the role of Hournary Draftsman for a well-renowned local damask weaver producing designs and sketches.
 At 15, he was placed as a pupil with David Stephenson, the leading architect-builder in Newcastle and the designer of All Saints' Church and the original Theatre Royal on Mosley Street.
 Dobson completed his studies in 1810, when he was 23.

-He left Newcastle to study art in London, becoming a pupil of the watercolourist John Varley.
-Friends strongly encouraged him to stay and work in London, but he was back in Newcastle by 1811 assisting Sir Charles Monck design Belsay Hall.
+He left Newcastle to study art in London as a pupil of the watercolourist John Varley.
+At first, Varley refused the offer of Dobson studying under him, saying he could not spare the time.
+However, upon seeing his disappointment, he agreed to give him lessons and quickly developed a mutual rapport.
+During his time in London, he formed lasting friendships with the likes of J. M. W. Turner, William H. Hunt, William Mulready and Robert Smirke.
+His Friends strongly encouraged him to stay and work in London, but he was back in Newcastle by 1811 assisting Sir Charles Monck design Belsay Hall.
 Monck, a passionate devotee of Grecian art and architecture, is thought to have strongly influenced Dobson, who adopted that architectural style in many of his future works.
 At the time, Dobson and Ignatius Bonomi in County Durham were the only practising architects between York and Edinburgh.
 The first building Dobson designed is unclear, but his daughter maintained it was North Seaton Hall, near Ashington, built in 1813 and demolished in 1960.

-Dobson married Isabella, the eldest daughter of Alexander Rutherford of Warburton House, Gateshead.
-She had great artistic talent and was an excellent painter of miniatures.
-They had three sons and five daughters.
-His youngest son, Alexander, inherited his father's artistic genius, gaining first prize in architecture at University College.
-He had just returned to his father's office full of enthusiasm to work when he was killed in the great explosion on Gateshead quayside on 4 October 1854.

 Country houses

 Dobson was very versatile and could design in Gothic or Tudor style if his clients desired, but Georgian was his preferred style.
-His country houses are not well-known, as they generally are privately-held, not large enough to be open to the public, and landscaped behind parkland and trees.
-Architectural features of Dobson country houses include use of beautiful golden sandstone, Corinthian or Ionic pillared entrance porticos, elegant staircases with beautiful ironwork balustrades leading to an upper gallery with matching iron balustrades, and an entry hall with a domed ceiling and glass centrepiece.
+His country houses are not well-known, as they generally are privately held, not large enough to be open to the public, and landscaped behind parkland and trees.
+Architectural features of Dobson country houses include the use of golden sandstone, Corinthian or Ionic pillared entrance porticos, elegant staircases with beautiful ironwork balustrades leading to an upper gallery with matching iron balustrades, and an entry hall with a domed ceiling and glass centrepiece.
 Often the ground-floor design includes a curved or bow end at one side of the house, like Nunnykirk Hall and Longhirst Hall.
-The quality of the stonework in all Dobson homes is superb, and it is believed that he regularly used the same team of stonemasons, like he did with other craftsmen he employed.
+The quality of the stonework in all Dobson homes is superb, and it is believed that he regularly used the same team of stonemasons as he did with other craftsmen he employed.